-The word ‘Altruistic’ (Adjective) describes a behavior or mindset where a person genuinely cares about others and willingly chooses to help them, even when doing so offers no personal gain.. in this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘Altruistic’ correctly in sentences.
+The word ‘Altruistic’ (adjective) describes a mindset or behavior where someone genuinely cares about others and willingly chooses to help, even when there’s no personal gain.
+In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life example sentences to use ‘altruistic’ correctly.

 Altruistic Explained in Depth

-A complete and detailed guide to the words Altruistic including meaning, definition, examples, etymology, synonyms, and antonyms.
+A complete and detailed guide to the word altruistic, including meaning, a clear definition, example sentences, etymology, synonyms, and antonyms.

 Meanings of Altruistic

-Altruistic means showing a genuine and selfless concern for the well-being of others.
-In other words, a person who acts altruistically chooses to help or support others not because they want praise or reward, but simply because they care.
+Altruistic means showing a genuine selfless concern for the well-being of others.
+In other words, a person who acts altruistically chooses to help or support others not because they want praise or reward, but because they genuinely care.

-Moreover, they often go out of their way to offer kindness, even when it doesn’t benefit them personally.
-Instead of thinking only about themselves, they naturally consider what others need first.
+Moreover, they often go out of their way to offer kindness, even when there’s no immediate personal benefit.
+Instead of focusing only on themselves, they naturally consider what others need first.

 Definition:

-Altruistic refers to a behavior or mindset where a person genuinely cares about others and willingly chooses to help them, even when doing so offers no personal gain.
-Rather than acting out of obligation or expectation, altruistic individuals often show kindness because they deeply value the happiness and well-being of those around them.
+Altruistic refers to a behavior or mindset where someone genuinely cares about others and willingly chooses to help, even when doing so offers no personal gain.
+Rather than acting out of obligation or expectation, altruistic individuals show kindness because they value the happiness and well-being of the people around them.

-Furthermore, they tend to put others’ needs ahead of their own, which clearly demonstrates their generous and compassionate nature.
+Furthermore, they tend to put others’ needs ahead of their own, which often highlights their generosity and compassion.

 Etymology:

-The word altruistic has an interesting origin that, over time, reveals how language reflects evolving ideas about selflessness.
-It comes from the French word “altruiste,” which Auguste Comte, a French philosopher, coined in the 19th century.
-He based it on the Latin word “alter,” meaning “other.”
-Essentially, he formed it to describe a person who acts for the benefit of others, not themselves.
+The word altruistic has roots that reflect changing ideas about selflessness over time.
+It comes from the French word “altruiste,” which Auguste Comte, a French philosopher, introduced in the 19th century.
+Comte built it from the Latin word “alter,” meaning “other.”
+Essentially, the term described a person who acts for the benefit of others, not themselves.

-As the term evolved and moved into English around the mid-1800s, it retained this same spirit of putting others first.
-Thus, from its very beginning, the word “altruistic” has always been tied to selfless concern for others’ welfare.
+When the word entered English in the mid-1800s, it kept that same spirit of putting others first.
+So, from the start, “altruistic” has been strongly connected to selfless concern for other people’s welfare.

 Example Sentences: